benjaminparry/benjamin.parry.is/source/writing/2025-11-06-trails-of-experience.md

 It’s no wonder businesses lean into quantitative research methods.
 They provide safe, binary outcomes and numerical metrics that make go/no-go decisions far easier.
 But let’s face it, the world and people are far more complex than yes/no.

 If we want to be truly human-centred we need to immerse ourselves in the world of the people we are trying to support.
-That means becoming receptive to the complexity of their contexts, their differing mental models and developing an understanding of what they did as much as why they did it.
+That means becoming receptive to the complexity of their contexts, their differing mental models and developing an equal understanding of what they did and why they did it.